A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

 \section{Introduction}

-Parameterized multiscale problems where the parameters are optimized with respect to some user-defined quality criteria are of general interest in many physical, chemical, biomedical, or engineering applications.
-Examples, e.g., include optimal design of devises built from composed materials \cite{Allaire2012,ADFM2016,MR3875293}, optimization of reactive flow processes in porous media \cite{Jansen201140,MR2143505,MR3969255}, or the design of meta-materials \cite{MR3529770,Barbara18,Ohlberger202029}.
+Parameterized multiscale problems where the parameters are optimized with respect to a user-defined quality criteria are of general interest in many physical, chemical, biomedical, or engineering applications.
+Examples include the optimal design of devices built from composed materials \cite{Allaire2012,ADFM2016,MR3875293}, optimization of reactive flow processes in porous media \cite{Jansen201140,MR2143505,MR3969255}, or the design of meta-materials \cite{MR3529770,Barbara18,Ohlberger202029}.
 As a mathematical model for such constrained parameter optimization problems, we consider linear-quadratic parameter optimization, subject to the solution of a parameter-dependent elliptic variational multiscale problem.

 The numerical approximation of such problems is computationally extremely demanding due to the multiscale character of the problem and the need for repeated PDE-solves within an outer iterative optimization loop.
-Recently, substantial progress has been made, both with respect to efficient algorithms for PDE-constrained optimization and with respect to efficient model order reduction approaches for variational multiscale problems.
+Recently, substantial progress has been made, both with respect to efficient algorithms for PDE-constrained optimization and with respect to efficient model order reduction approaches for variational multiscale problems. \\

-In the last two decades, there has been a tremendous development of suitable numerical methods for multiscale problems with the main intention to resolve the finest required scale only locally and collect the gathered fine-scale information in an effective coarse-scale global system.
-Well-established methods include the multiscale finite element method (MsFEM) \cite{MsFEM,Efendiev2009,HOS2014}, its generalized variants (GMsFEM) \cite{Efendiev2013,CEL2014}, the heterogeneous multiscale method (HMM) \cite{EEnq,EE2005,Ohl2005}, the variational multiscale method (VMM) \cite{Hughes1995387,HUGHES19983,LM2005}, and the local orthogonal decomposition (LOD) \cite{Maalqvist2014,HMP2014,LODbook}.
+\textbf{Numerical multiscale methods and localized model order reduction.} In the last two decades, there has been a tremendous development of suitable numerical methods for multiscale problems.
+The main intention is to resolve the finest required scale only locally and collect the gathered fine-scale information in an effective coarse-scale global system.
+Well-established methods include the multiscale finite element method (MsFEM) \cite{MsFEM,Efendiev2009,HOS2014}, its generalized variants (GMsFEM) \cite{Efendiev2013,CEL2014}, the heterogeneous multiscale method (HMM) \cite{EEnq,EE2005,Ohl2005}, the variational multiscale method (VMM) \cite{Hughes1995387,HUGHES19983,LM2005}, the multiscale-spectral generalized finite element method (GFEM) \cite{BL2011,SP2016,BL+2020,MS22,MSD22,SS22}, and the local orthogonal decomposition (LOD) \cite{Maalqvist2014,HMP2014,LODbook}.
+For a recent review on multiscale methods, we refer to \cite{AHP21}.